eddmann/eddmann.github.io/_posts/2014/2014-04-12-implementing-rot13-and-rot-n-caesar-ciphers-in-python.md

 ## Generic Shift Implementation

-The final fixed piece of the implementation is that it only handles Latin alphabet symbols.
+The final implementation limitation is that it only handles Latin alphabet symbols.
-Say we would like to use ROT5 for number encoding, this would require an individual implementation.
+If we would like to use ROT5 for number encoding, this would require a separate implementation.
 The example below removes this constraint, allowing the user to pass in each of the symbol strings they wish to permit for encoding.
-These passed in values are used to create an encoded lookup table, based on the position length (similar to the previous example).
+These passed-in values are used to create an encoded lookup table based on the shift length (similar to the previous example).
 Finally, the lookup table is used by Python's string translation method to return the processed value.

 ```python